joelparkerhenderson/smart-criteria/README.md

   * What are any leading indicators and lagging indicators?
   * How do various stakeholders access the metrics?

+Alternatives:

+  * Motivating: stimulate interest in, or enthusiasm for, doing something.

 ## Achievable

 Able to start, able to continue, and able to accomplish.

+Questions that may help:

+  * Who is working on this?
+List any roles, responsibilities, participants, etc.
+  * What resources are needed?
+List any inputs, dependencies, materials, etc.
+  * How are the challenges?
+List any risks, assumptions, constraints, etc.

 Alternatives: